kennell/schiene/README.md

 # schiene
 schiene is a Python library for interacting with Bahn.de.
 Consider it a unofficial API client.
+This library uses realtime **live** information retrieved from Bahn.de and contains information on delays.

-Note: the Bahn.de HTML code is a steaming pile of shit that can cause this library to break at any time.
+Note: if you do not need live information (delays etc.) you can use the new official [Fahrplan API](http://data.deutschebahn.com/apis/fahrplan/) from Deutsche Bahn.
+Also, the Bahn.de HTML code is a steaming pile of shit that can cause this library to break at any time.
 Do not use for any serious stuff.

 ## Install